jasonluo3329/jasonluo3329.github.io/_pages/about.md

 title: ""
 permalink: "/about/"
 header:
-  image: "/images/SydneyUni.jpg"
+  image: "/images/opera2.jpg"
 ---

-I am very passionate about coding and algorithms.

-Ambitious and open to new ideas.
+Strong passion about learning, understanding and using data to carve a successful and satisfying career, aiming to directly impact the business with data driven insights.